 Below, we have included some of the vital features we looked for when compiling this list of the best VPNs to prevent ISPs from tracking you:

-• Internet kill-switch: If your VPN connection drops out, your internet traffic will become visible to your ISP.
-As a result, the ISP will be able to begin logging your online habits and will be able to share that data with the government to comply with mandatory data retention directives or government warrants.
-A kill-switch protects against this possibility by cutting off your internet if the VPN connection drops out.
+- Internet kill-switch: If your VPN connection drops out, your internet traffic will become visible to your ISP.
+As a result, the ISP can begin logging your online habits and share that data with the government to comply with mandatory data retention directives or government warrants.
+A kill switch protects against this possibility by cutting off your internet if the VPN connection drops out.

-• Advanced security features: For a VPN to offer value for money, it is essential that it provides a rich feature set with plenty of useful privacy and security settings.
-In this article, we have pinpointed services that have DNS leak protection, obfuscated servers, double hop connections, split tunneling, a SOCKS5 proxy, and other useful advanced features.
+- Advanced security features: For a VPN to offer value for money, it is essential that it provides a rich feature set with plenty of useful privacy and security settings.
+This article has pinpointed services with DNS leak protection, obfuscated servers, double hop connections, split tunneling, a SOCKS5 proxy, and other useful advanced features.
 Each VPN has a different feature set, so be sure to check each summary to get the right service for your needs.

 Does my ISP care if I’m using a VPN?